andreas-schwenk/pysell/README.md

 ## Dependencies

 **Users:** Only vanilla Python 3 is required to create basic questions.
 If you like to use symbolic calculations in your questions, then also `sympy` should be installed (`pip install sympy`).
+If you require linear algebra, for example `numpy` can be used (`pip install numpy`).
+Also `SageMath` can be used.

 **Developers:** Node.js + a local web server for debugging the web code (or alternatively install the recommended VS-code extension in this repository).

 ## User Guide

-Download file `sell.py` from this repository.
+Download file [`sell.py`](https://raw.githubusercontent.com/andreas-schwenk/pysell/main/sell.py) from this repository.
 Only this file es required.
 All other files are used for the development of `pySELL`.

 Run `python sell.py FILENAME.txt` to generate a self-contained quiz-website `FILENAME.html` from sources in `FILENAME.txt`.
 You will find an example below, and more examples in directory `examples/`.

+Also a file `FILENAME_debug.html` is created, which can be used for debugging purposes.
+The debug output differs to the release files in the following aspects:

+- The sample solution is rendered in the input files
+- All questions are evaluated directly, for testing the evaluation
+- Single and multiple choice answers are displayed in static order
+- Python and text sources are displayed with syntax highlighting
+- The line numbers of the source file are shown for each exercise

+If you like to use `SageMath` in your code, then run `sage -python sell.py FILENAME.txt`.

 _A short developer guide can be found at the end of this document._

 ## Example

-The following example code generates some questions, as seen in the figure and available for testing [here](https://andreas-schwenk.github.io/pysell/ex1.html).
+The following example code generates some questions, as can be seen in the figure.
+You may run the examples [here](https://andreas-schwenk.github.io/pysell/ex1.html).

 ![](docs/example.jpg)